Swishilicous/Swishilicous/README.md

 - i used to work on discord client modding until discord killed it
-- now ill prob work on onewheel vesc stuff idk
+- now working on discord alt frontend in solid

 fav langs: c and js (only because im so fluent in it)